 - Oseltamivir (Tamiflu)

-Whereas zanamivir is used mainly to treat a flu infection and its symptoms, oseltamivir can treat the flu.
+Zanamivir or oseltamivir are used to treat a flu infection and may shorten the duration of symptoms.
 Zanamivir is administered via an inhaler and oseltamivir is taken orally in a pill form.
 Both medications can cause unwanted side effects such as lightheadedness, nausea, vomiting, and trouble breathing.
 The Food and Drug Administration also warns that oseltamivir can put people (especially children) at risk for confusion and self-injury.
 Always discuss potential side effects of any prescription medication with your doctor.